Created: April 28, 2015

 H. Worn or Broken Key

 A replacement for a worn or broken key will be provided by exchange for the defective key.
-The DAC should simply notify the Department of Facilities Operations of the problem and the Key Holder should turn in the defective key when picking up the replacement.
+The DAC should notify the Department of Facilities Operations of the problem and the Key Holder should turn in the defective key when picking up the replacement.

 I. Key Duplication